 4-H Name and Emblem

+4-H youth development programs are created and implemented by Cooperative Extension Services as a means for the land-grant institutions to carry out responsibilities under the Smith-Lever Act, 7 U.S. Code (USC) 341.
 The U.S. Congress has legislated responsibility for the proper management of the 4-H Name and Emblem to the Secretary of Agriculture.
 The Secretary of Agriculture has delegated that authority to 4-H National Headquarters in the Division of Youth and 4-H, housed at USDA’s National Institute of Food and Agriculture (NIFA).
 The use of the 4-H Name and Emblem is defined through 7 Code of Federal Regulations (CFR) 8.
+Based on 7 CFR 8, USDA does not provide authorization for use of the 4-H Name and/or Emblem outside the United States.
 The 4-H Name and Emblem are a Federal Mark, protected by 18 USC 707, and intended only for use within the United States.

 A listing of those entities who have received authorization to use the 4-H Name and emblem on the multi-state or national level.

 A series of 10 minutes self-study courses related to the 4-H professional’s roles and responsibilities regarding the 4-H Name and Emblem is available free of charge on eXtension.